-Edit the Hosts File in Windows 10
+How to Edit Hosts File in Windows 10

 Before we begin, you’ll need an IP address for your domain:

-- Copy the server IP address:
+- Copy the IP address:

 Now let’s edit the hosts file.
 There are two methods for Windows 10 – manually or using the Hosts File Editor tool.
 Generally, you can use the guides below in any version of Windows.